 Q: My family has unusual or special circumstances which may affect our ability with meeting college costs.
-What can I do?
+How will these changes affect my FAFSA?

 NOTE: Transfer students should not assume that any special conditions approved at a prior institution will be treated similarly at New Paltz.

 Q: What about severe family changes such as death or involuntary unemployment?

 A: Families experiencing severe economic hardship due to drastic changes such as death, disability, involuntary unemployment, etc. may submit actual 2014 tax returns and documentation of year 2014 non-taxable income to our office between January 1, 2015 and February 15, 2015.

 All requests must be received in writing outlining briefly the circumstances no later than June 1, 2014.
 Late requests will not be considered.

 NOTE: Marital status and household size are considered a "snapshot" as of the date the FAFSA was filed.
 Generally, any changes thereafter, are not considered a change of circumstance until the following year's 15/16 FAFSA is filed.